pyapp-kit/magicgui/docs/decorators.md

     snells_law(aoi=30)  # 34.7602
     ```

-    In essense, your original function now has a "living" signature whose
+    In essence, your original function now has a "living" signature whose
     defaults change as the user interacts with your GUI.

     ```python